 For the purpose of discussing the tenure process, the Dean meets with candidates and their department chairs at the beginning of the candidate’s third-year review and in the spring of the academic year preceding the tenure review.
 Items for discussion at these meetings will include the criteria for tenure; tenure procedures and timetables; any aspects of the process peculiar to the particular department or program; and any unusual feature of the candidate’s original appointment letter.
 Candidates unable to attend a general information meeting may request to meet with the Dean and their department chair to discuss the information.
 The Dean’s summaries of these meetings become a part of the tenure candidate’s file.

-The chair appoints three tenured colleagues, including at least one from outside the department, to visit the candidate’s classes during the eight Blocks prior to the submission of the file and to discuss the visit with the candidate.
+The chair appoints three tenured colleagues, including at least one from outside the department, to visit the candidate's classes during the candidate's eight teaching Blocks prior to the submission of the file and to discuss the visit with the candidate.
 The chair includes reports of these visits in the tenure file.

 In May of the academic year preceding the tenure review, the department chair requests assessments of the candidate’s scholarly or creative work from four scholars at other liberal arts colleges, research universities or institutions or from other professionals who are qualified to judge the candidate’s scholarly work, three of whom hold a higher faculty rank than that of the candidate.
 Letters requesting their assistance will explain the College’s expectations for teaching, work with students, and service and will ask them to evaluate the quality of the candidate’s scholarship.
 The chair, in consultation with the Dean, selects two of these external evaluators.
 The candidate selects the other two and provides the chair a brief written explanation of their qualifications to serve as evaluators.
 If the Dean or the chair has reservations about these choices or suspects that recommendations from these persons could weaken the tenure file, he or she so informs the candidate in writing, but neither the chair nor the Dean may reject an evaluator whom the candidate chooses to retain.